The EuroQCI is building a secure quantum communication infrastructure spanning the whole EU, including its overseas territories.

 - A coordination and support action, PETRUS, to act as a link between all projects, facilitate collaboration, and identify standardisation needs.

-These first Digital Europe projects will together make it possible to take the first steps towards services offering operational quantum key distribution (QKD), a highly secure way of exchanging encryption keys.
+These first Digital Europe projects have together make it possible to take the first steps towards services offering operational quantum key distribution (QKD), a highly secure way of exchanging encryption keys.

-Alongside this, the Connecting Europe Facility (CEF) will provide funding for projects developing cross-border links between national networks, and interconnections with the EuroQCI’s space component.
+Following this, the Connecting Europe Facility (CEF) provides funding for 19 projects developing cross-border links between national networks, and interconnections with the EuroQCI’s space component.

 In addition, since January 2024, the European Commission has launched a four year project (NOSTRADAMUS) setting up a testing and evaluation infrastructure that will enable QKD-based technologies and services to be assessed and validated with a view to certification, so that users can be confident that they will not be vulnerable to attacks.
-This infrastructure will be progressively deployed and then transferred to and hosted by the Commission's Joint Research Centre in Ispra, Italy.
-Operational activities are planned to start from 2026 onwards.
+This infrastructure has been progressively deployed and then transferred to the Commission's Joint Research Centre in Ispra,

-Building on this funding from Digital Europe and CEF, the further development of national networds and interconnections with the space component will be funded under the IRIS² space-based secure communication system.
+Building on this funding from Digital Europe and CEF, the further development of national networks and interconnections with the space component is funded under the call IRIS² space-based secure communication system.

 Space Segment

-For the space segment, the Commission is currently working with ESA on the specifications of a first generation constellation of EuroQCI satellites.
-This will build on the first prototype satellite Eagle-1, developed by ESA and an industrial consortium, and due to be launched in late 2025 or early 2026.
+For the space segment, the Commission is currently working with ESA on a first generation constellation of EuroQCI satellites.
+This will build on the first prototype satellite Eagle-1, developed by ESA and an industrial consortium, and due to be launched in late 2026.

 To get in touch with the Commission regarding the EuroQCI, please contact CNECT-QCI@ec.europa.eu